 Did you know that the global app revenue market reached a revenue of over 318 billion USD in 2020?
 It is a massive industry, and you too can benefit from it, provided you know the right ways to do so.
-There are many mobile app revenue models to help you make money from an app, some more popular than others.
+There are many mobile app revenue models or monetization trending methods to help you make money from an app, some more popular than others.
 This article introduces you to some of the most common ways you can make money as an app developer and how to implement them.

 4 Most Common Mobile App Revenue Models

 Listed below are the best app advertising revenue models to make significant profits from an app.

 This is the most common way for apps to make money, and even apps that are free to download can significantly benefit from the advertising method.
 In this revenue model, apps display advertisements within the application.
 For instance, how apps often promote brands with short videos and product images.
 In turn, the companies pay you every time you run an ad for them.

 Therefore, there is no limit to how much an app can earn through advertising, as it only increases over time when the number of downloads and users goes up.
 Moreover, if the app is engaging enough to entice the users to stay, they might willingly spend more time watching short videos until the end.
 Another way of making them stay is by rewarding them with something at the end of the video.
 For instance, games that allow you to resurrect after watching a short video.